systemjs/systemjs/docs/architecture.md

 With all of the configuration options SystemJS provides, the final problem is that this configuration system itself does not scale.

-If I want to load packages from many different third-party sources, coupled with my own code, adding a separate `meta` configuration entry for each change quickly turns into a maintenance problem.
+If I want to load packages from many different third-party sources, coupled with my own code, adding a separate `meta` configuration entry for each package quickly turns into a configuration maintenance problem.

 The problem here is that we really need a configuration system that is itself modular and portable.